 A rabbit’s eyes hold more rods than cones, reaching 300,000 per square mm compared to 18,000 cones per square mm.

-The cones are not sensitive to red light; however, they are sensitive to green and blue.
-Most of the retina is made up of sensitive green cones, but there are also areas where there are just blue cones.
+The cones are not sensitive to the red light but are susceptible to green and blue.
+Mos comprises sensitive green cones, but there are also areas with blue cones.

-While they can tell blue and green apart, other colors are seen as grey by the rabbit.
+While they can tell blue and green apart, the rabbit sees other colors as grey.

 However, this increased vision comes at a cost as the image is not as high a resolution as a human with more cones in their eyes.

-This can mean that when you are carrying a shopping bag or lifting an object, the rabbit may get scared as it doesn’t recognize you when you are carrying something.
+This can mean that when you carry a shopping bag or lift an object, the rabbit may get scared as it doesn’t recognize you when having something.

 Why do rabbits have red eyes?